MetanoKid/toy-game-architecture/README.md

     messages MessagePool.txt
     controlled_delta_time 0.16

 Although I said level processing was out of the goal of the project, it will be evolved as well.
 Within the classic version we couldn't have properties named the same way for different components.
-Let's illustrate this.
+Let's illustrate this:

-Let's say we have a *light* component which knows which kind of light will be used, and we have a *perception* component which knows which type of perception is used.
-With the first approach we'd have to write:
+Imagine we have a *light* component which knows which kind of light will be used, and we have a *perception* component which knows which type of perception is used for a given entity.
+In the first approach we'd have to write this, or something similar:

     EntityName : EntityType
         light_type Directional